junxit/us-congress-bills-116/bill.md

 ---
 legis-num: H.R.
 7105
-congress: 116th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Sixteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 7105

-That the bill from the House of Representatives (H.R.
-7105) entitled “An Act to provide flexibility for the Secretary of Veterans Affairs in caring for homeless veterans during a covered public health emergency, to direct the Secretary of Veterans Affairs to carry out a retraining assistance program for unemployed veterans, and for other purposes.”, do pass with the following
+> To provide flexibility for the Secretary of Veterans Affairs in caring for homeless veterans during a covered public health emergency, to direct the Secretary of Veterans Affairs to carry out a retraining assistance program for unemployed veterans, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title; table of contents